raghav97/Shotgun/README.md

 ## TODO List

+- Make new new prices get added in the price Array
 - Add authentication using Device
 - Relate User with Product
 - Create a form for getting a new product tracking details from User